 Lipids are substances in the blood that are related to cholesterol.
 They are a kind of fat found in certain foods and made by the liver.
 Three types of lipids used in measuring your total cholesterol level are.
 Our lipid panel includes total cholesterol, LDL cholesterol, HDL Cholesterol and triglycerides.
-In certain high risk patients we also check for Lipoprotien a or Lp (a).
-Numerous studies have confirmed strong correlation between the elevated Lp(a) and heart disease.
+In certain high-risk patients, we also check for Lipoprotein a or Lp (a).
+Numerous studies have confirmed a strong correlation between the elevated Lp(a) and heart disease.

 We believe in “prevention is better than treatment” and we also believe that screening can increase awareness of risks and proper remedial steps can be taken before it is too late!
-Said that unsupervised screening can lead to: 1- Unnecessary anxiety.
+Said that unsupervised screening can lead to 1- Unnecessary anxiety.
 2- Unnecessary and sometimes harmful advanced tests.
-For that reason our screening program starts with consultation with our doctor with special interest in preventive cardiovascular medicine and follow up and final consultation will explain findings of test and best preventive strategy.
+For that reason, our screening program starts with a consultation with our doctor with special interest in preventive cardiovascular medicine and follow up and final consultation will explain the findings of test and best preventive strategy.